hpc/charliecloud/doc/ch-image_desc.rst

   E: seteuid 100 failed - seteuid (22: Invalid argument)
   E: setgroups 0 failed - setgroups (1: Operation not permitted)

-By default, nothing is done to avoid these problems, though :code:`ch-grow` does try to detect if the workarounds could help. :code:`--force` activates the workarounds: :code:`ch-grow` injects extra commands to intercept these system calls and fake a successful result, using :code:`fakeroot(1)`.
+By default, nothing is done to avoid these problems, though :code:`ch-image` does try to detect if the workarounds could help. :code:`--force` activates the workarounds: :code:`ch-image` injects extra commands to intercept these system calls and fake a successful result, using :code:`fakeroot(1)`.
 There are three basic steps: